RikGr/blog/_posts/2022-06-03-Dagger-Xpirit-Innovation-Day.md

 	"""#
 }
 ```

-In the second part we run the actual deployment of the Pulumi IaC.
-As said we had some struggles to figure out the correct syntax for the environment variables.
-In the script itself we refer to the variables with <code>$1</code> for the first in the args array, <code>$2</code> for the second etc. etc.

 ## Pro's and Cons

 I am sure there are more pros and cons for this tool but for me the biggest pros and cons are: